spatialos/gdk-for-unity/docs/reference/workflows/ecs/interaction/component-updates.md

             // Setting the field back to itself marks it as dirty. exampleComponent.SomeInts = exampleComponent.SomeInts;

-            // Mutate the nest list or dictionary field.
+            // Mutate the nested list or dictionary field.
             // This is not sufficient to trigger an update. exampleComponent.SomeTypeField.SomeNestedFloats.Add(10);
             // Setting the field back to itself marks it as dirty.